 Midweeks – need to revive them

-The idea that we need to bring people to church rather than take church to the community
+The idea that we need to bring people to church rather than take church

 Building